steveclarke/mcp-printer/README.md

 **Note:** The code rendering parameters (`line_numbers`, `color_scheme`, `font_size`, `line_spacing`) only apply when printing code files that are automatically rendered to PDF with syntax highlighting.

+**Page Count Confirmation:** When `MCP_PRINTER_CONFIRM_IF_OVER_PAGES` is set, print jobs exceeding the threshold will return a preview with page count instead of printing.
+The AI assistant will then ask you to confirm before proceeding.
+If you confirm, it will automatically retry the print with the confirmation bypassed.
+This feature only works for PDF files (including auto-rendered markdown and code files).

 **Example:**
 ```
 User: Print README.md to my HP LaserJet, 2 copies